gfagerlind/jenkins-opinionated/README.md

 SCMs and notification tools.

 Be careful though, only use what is really needed - each additional plugin is an additional risk.
-### tinkerability
-One of the core goals of this demo is to showcase how much can be achieved in "user space", without breaking the core system (jenkins).
 ### using as few jenkins concepts (and plugins) as possible
 To leave those degrees of freedom for the inevitable new problem or requirement that comes around the corner.
 This includes:
 * Creating multiple jobs,
 * Running multiple jenkins instances,
 * Writing or using more exotic plugins.
-### define and verify your CI dependency tree without jenkins
-By using a pattern similar to [reg.sh](./reg.sh)/[reg.mak](./reg.mak), you can allow the developers to add new tests, rules for when and where those tests should be run, and be able to verify, locally, that they indeed got it right.

 ### some less opinionated features
 * [dynamic parameters](libs/DeclareParameter.groovy)